Ghulam Faruque Khan

 Ghulam Faruque Khan HPk, CIE, OBE (7 October 1899 – 29 April 1992) was a Pakistani politician and businessman who was the founder of Ghulam Faruque Group.

 As a politician, he became Governor of East Pakistan and Federal Minister for Commerce, Science and Technology where he served from 1964 to 1967.
 He was also member of the National Assembly of Pakistan from 1973 to 1977 and member of the Senate of Pakistan from 1985 to 1991 and again from 1991 until his death.

 He was also the founder of Pakistani conglomerate Ghulam Faruque Group.

 Early life and education

-Ghulam Faruque Khan was born on 7 October 1899, in Midnapore.
+Ghulam Faruque Khan was born on 7 October 1899, in Shaidu, Nowshera District of North West Frontier Province, British India.
 He was the son of Khan Mir Aslam Khan Khattak (1841–1922), a landlord, social worker, civil contractor and Muslim leader of Nagpur who donated huge amount of money to Muslims education and always stood for the rights of Muslims.
 Mir Aslam Khan was a Pashtun of the Akor Khel Khattak tribe and was born in the house of Nawab Khan Khattak.
 His father was Rasual Khan Khattak of Shaidu Khan Khel, which is a village in Nowshera tehsil, Peshawar District of British India (now in Nowshera District of Khyber-Pakhtunkhwa, in Pakistan).
 Shaidu is home to the Akor Khel, ruling khel of the Khattak tribe, as well as to the Mohallah Khan Khel (Khel stands for a family or descendants) clan who came here when two sons of Khushal Khan Khattak, named Shahbaz Khan Khattak and Abdul Qadir Khan Khattak, came from Akora Khattak to Shaidu.
 The two larger groups of Khan Khel descend from the brothers.
 The Akor Khels, a clan named after Akoray, still hold a prominent position in the Khattak tribe.

-He received his education from Aligarh Mohamedan Anglo Oriental College.
+He received his education from Aligarh Mohamedan Anglo Oriental College, now called Aligarh Muslim University.